emblab-westlake/rMAP/README.md

-# MAP-Emblab
+# MAP-EMBLab
-Readbase Metagenomics general analysis pipline (rMAP) is a read level generic analysis pipline developed by EMB Labs at Westlake University.
-It is suitable for the metagenomics data of paired-end sequencing.
+Read-based Metagenomics General Analysis Pipline (rMAP) is a read level generic analysis pipline developed by the Environmental Microbiology and Biotechnology (EMB) Lab at Westlake University.
+It is suitable for the shotgun metagenomic data derived from paired-end sequencing.
-This script integrates several professional and commonly used metagenomic open source analysis software, and it had preset the default recommendation parameters for easy and fast analysis.
+This script integrates several professional and commonly used open-source metagenomic analysis software, and it has implemented the default recommendated parameters for easy and fast analysis of high-throughput DNA sequence data.

 ### How to Reference?
 The following published software is used in our script.
 If you have used this script in your research, please use the following link for references to our script: https://github.com/emblab-westlake/rMAP
-And please also cite to the corresponding software.
+Please also cite the corresponding software.

 Prinseq:     http://prinseq.sourceforge.net/
 Bowtie2:     http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml